photobooth-app/photobooth-docs/docs/setup/camera_setup.md

 Due to this other camera modules are not recommended for use as main camera.
 You might consider to use them only for livestream preview.

 Setup is the same as for camera module 3 but with different resolution and no focuser module enabled.
+See also the chapter above to list resolutions.

 ### Arducam imx519